 Some of the links on this site may be affiliate links.
 This means, at no additional cost to you, I may be paid a small commission if you follow the links and make a purchase.
 Learn more here.

 I’ve seen a lot of veggie chips on the store shelves lately.
-So of course, I wanted to learn how to make them myself.
-We got a mandoline slicer (or mandolin slicer) for a Christmas gift this year, and we’re SO excited about it.
-Beet chips, sweet potato chips, parsnip chips.
-Yumm!
+So, of course, being me, I wanted to learn how to make them myself.

 Tools to Make veggie chips